wcraft/Intro_Command_Line/README.md

 `cd` - **c**hange **d**irectory, you use `cd` to say which directory you want to move into.
 You need to specify which folder you want to move into, and that folder needs to be beneath you in the file structure.
 Usage: `cd $DIR` moves you into the directory you specify. (`$DIR` is shorthand for a specific directory you specify on the command line). `cd Downloads` moves you into the `Downloads` folder.

 `mv` - **m**o**v**e, `mv` is used to move a file from one location to another.
 Usage: `mv $FILE $LOCATION`, which means it moves the file you specify (`$FILE` is a shorthand for a specific file name) to a location you specify.

+`mkdir` - `mkdir` is the command to make a directory, usage: `mkdir $DIRNAME`, which means you write the new directory name after the command.

 `cat` - `cat $FILE` prints what is inside the file you specify to the output of the command line.